Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-09-18-osgi-bundle-disabler.md

 ## Description

-If a bundle is stopped in the Apache Felix console, that stopped state will persist across restarts.
-However, there is no way of permanently configuring Apache Felix to never start specific bundle.
+If a bundle is stopped in the Apache Felix console, that 'stopped' state will persist across restarts.
+However, there is no way of preventing Apache Felix from starting it.

-This service allows you to specify the symbolic names of bundles that shouldn't be running.
+This service allows you to specify the symbolic names of bundles that you wish to stop.

-When the service starts it will check all of the installed bundles and stop any of those specified that are not already uninstalled.
+When the BundleDisabler service starts it will check all of the OSGi bundles and stop any of those whose symbolic name has been specified.

-When any bundle is started, the service will receive a BundleEvent notification and stop that bundle if has been specified.
+When any other bundle is started, the service will receive a BundleEvent notification and stop that bundle if required.

 ## How to Use